 The AOCs and MRSs listed in this Appendix are those sites that have achieved No Further Action (NFA) as part of the RVAAP Restoration Program.
+The sites have achieved NFA status through either the Installation Restoration Program (IRP) or the Military Muntions Response Program (MMRP).
+The sites that have achieved NFA are listed in the "AOC/MRS" and "Appendix Tab" columns.
+Each NFA site listed on this table is summarized in the pages following this table.
 This Appendix will be updated annually to include additional AOCs/MRSs that have achieved NFA.